Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 • Missouri‘s “anniversary rule” allows enrollees to switch from one Medigap insurer to another (as long as both plans are the same letter) on a guaranteed-issue basis during a window each year that extends for 30 days before and 30 days after the anniversary of when the plan was first purchased.

-• California, Idaho, Illinois, Oregon, Nevada, Louisiana, and Kentucky have “birthday rules” that allow Medigap enrollees a time-limited window around their birthday each year when they can switch, without medical underwriting, to another Medigap plan.
+• California, Idaho, Illinois, Oregon, Nevada, Louisiana, Maryland, and Kentucky have “birthday rules” that allow Medigap enrollees a time-limited window around their birthday each year when they can switch, without medical underwriting, to another Medigap plan.
 This is generally limited to a plan with the same or lesser benefits (in Illinois and Louisiana, this is also limited to a plan offered by the enrollee’s current Medigap insurer; in Kentucky, it’s limited to the enrollee’s same policy offered by another insurer).

 • Washington and Oklahoma allow those already enrolled in Medigap plans to switch to another Medigap plan at any time, as long as they’ve had coverage for at least 90 days.
 In Washington, enrollees with Medigap Plan A are limited to switching to only another Plan A. But people with Medigap Plans B through N can switch to any other Plan B through N. In Oklahoma, enrollees are allowed to switch to any plan with equal or lesser benefits.